 - Security Toggle -- Turns application security on and off at the system level.
 All application security and settings are ignored when set to off, but the settings will not be lost. - Security Type -- Determines which system, Appeon built-in system or LDAP server, is applied to implement the security feature.
-Note that the Group Management and User Management tools only work with the Appeon built-in system. - LDAP Interface Settings -- If you are using LDAP server, the user must configure LDAP interface settings to connect the LDAP server with Appen Server.
-Appear only supports Microsoft LDAP server, which requires Win 2003 Active Directory.
+Note that the Group Management and User Management tools only work with the Appeon built-in system. - LDAP Interface Settings -- If you are using LDAP server, the user must configure LDAP interface settings to connect the LDAP server with Appeon Server.
+If using LDAPS, only Microsoft LDAP is supported when the application server is EAServer.